Easy Blog Post Workflow

 Another note when creating your outline: sometimes I create subpoints to help me stay organized - plus I can use them as starter points when I'm writing my full post.
 Experiment with how in-depth you want your outline to be and you'll really be able to come up with a method that works best for you!

 Logical next step, but once you have your post title and outline it's time to start filling in the gaps.
 This post is a perfect example.
 I took a look at my editorial calendar, picked a topic idea, came up with the title and outline, and now I'm going into further detail with each point.
-Each numbered item that you see came straight from that initial outline I created.
+Each numbered item that you see came straight from the initial outline I created.

-Sometimes I create visuals to break my post up too, especially if it's a longer post.
 Compelling imagery in a blog post does two things: